Srijana1425/STEDI_Human_balance_analytics_project6/README.md

-### 🚀 STEDI-Human-Balance-Analytics
+# 🚀 STEDI-Human-Balance-Analytics
 ## Project Overview
 This project involves processing and analyzing data from the STEDI Step Trainer, which includes Customer Records, Step Trainer Records, and Accelerometer Records.
 The goal is to create a data pipeline using AWS Glue, AWS S3, and Athena to transform and sanitize the data for further analysis.

 ## Data Sources
-### 📂 Customer Records
+# 📂 Customer Records
 Data from the fulfillment and the STEDI website.

-AWS S3 Bucket URI: s3://cd0030bucket/customers/

-Fields: serialnumber, sharewithpublicasofdate, birthday, registrationdate, sharewithresearchasofdate, customername, email, lastupdatedate, phone, sharewithfriendsasofdate
+Fields:

+- serialnumber

+- sharewithpublicasofdate

+- birthday

+- registrationdate

+- sharewithresearchasofdate

+- customername

+- email

+- lastupdatedate

+- phone

+- sharewithfriendsasofdate

-## 📉 Step Trainer Records
+# 📉 Step Trainer Records
 Data from the motion sensor.

-AWS S3 Bucket URI: s3://cd0030bucket/step_trainer/
+Fields:

+- sensorReadingTime

+- serialNumber

-Fields: sensorReadingTime, serialNumber, distanceFromObject
+- distanceFromObject

-## 📱 Accelerometer Records
+# 📱 Accelerometer Records
 Data from the mobile app.

-AWS S3 Bucket URI: s3://cd0030bucket/accelerometer/

-Fields: timeStamp, user, x, y
+Fields:

+- timeStamp

+- user

+- x

+- y

 ## Project Requirements
 # 🚀 Landing Zones: